Skip to main content

 Member changes:

-- What happens when a member wants to leave
+- What happens when a member wants to leave (buyout terms and valuation method)

-- How new members can be admitted
+- How new members are admitted and at what ownership percentage

 - What happens to a member's interest if they die or become incapacitated